+All economics courses taught by or sponsored by Bucknell faculty members in the Bucknell in Cape Town, Bucknell en España, Bucknell en France, Bucknell in Barbados, and Bucknell in London programs will count toward the minor.
 Students in other off-campus programs may count up to two off-campus courses toward the minor.
-In addition, all economics courses taught by or sponsored by Bucknell faculty members in the Bucknell in Cape Town, Bucknell en España, Bucknell en France, Bucknell in Barbados and Bucknell in London programs will count toward the major and the minor.
+ECON 104, ECON 1AP and ECON 1TR do not count toward the minor.